Sanjay-George/The-Web-Automator/README.md

 ## How to use it?

-Check out [this wiki](https://github.com/Sanjay-George/Web-Automator/wiki/Setting-up-a-simple-crawler) where we go about configuring a crawler on a simple blog.
+Check out [the wiki](https://github.com/Sanjay-George/Web-Automator/wiki) where we go about configuring a crawler on a simple blog.
 The core concepts of the web scraper module will extend to other modules, such as UI testing, core web vitals, etc.